Revenue Source Audit in 15 Minutes: Find the Single-Source Risk Threatening $70K–$90K Operators

 Q: Why do most revenue risk reviews fail while this 15-minute audit keeps working?

-A: Traditional reviews rely on vague “client stability” feelings, forecasts, or complex spreadsheets, while this audit uses last month’s real numbers, a simple 0–100 scoring formula, and clear thresholds that convert hidden concentration risk into concrete, time-bound diversification actions.
+A: Traditional reviews lean on vague “client stability” feelings, forecasts, or complex spreadsheets, while this audit uses last month’s real numbers, a simple 0–100 formula, and clear thresholds that turn hidden concentration risk into concrete, time-bound diversification actions.

 ⚑ Found a Mistake or Broken Flow?